VA Clinics

 NOTES AND DOCUMENTATION GUIDELINES

-Clinic notes should all use the templates provided in CPRS.
-Please speak with Liz or one of the senior residents for help finding and saving our shared templates.
-These templates have multiple fields that will autopopulate for you to include information such as PMH, Current Medications, Vital Signs and labs.
+• Clinic notes should all use the templates provided in CPRS or a personal template that you have created.
+Please speak with the VA Senior for help finding and saving our shared templates.
+These templates have multiple fields that will autopopulate for you.
+You will need to remember to add medications and change the exam prior to signing your notes.

 REQUESTS FOR RESPITE CARE